-(b) The State of California has made lead sampling in schools mandatory with a compliance window through 2019.
+(d) The State of California has made lead sampling in schools mandatory with a compliance window through 2019. (e) Fourteen schools are exempt from the testing requirements.

-(c) Five schools are exempt from the testing requirements.
-GSWC is working with four additional schools to complete sampling.
+ND = Not Detected CaCO3 = Calcium Carbonate

-ND = Not Detected CaCO3 = Calcium Carbonate This table includes data only on constituents that were detected.
+This table includes data only on constituents that were detected.